-Children with anxiety disorders are overwhelmed by feelings of intense fear or worry that are out of proportion to the situation or thing that triggers them.
-These fears can be focused on separating from parents, physical illness, performing poorly, or embarrassing themselves.
+Children with anxiety disorders are overwhelmed by feelings of intense fear or worry that they are out of proportion to the situation or thing that triggers them.
+These emotional fears can be focused on separating from parents, physical illness, performing poorly, or embarrassing themselves.
 Or they can be attached to specific things, like dogs or insects or bridges.

 “Reality wasn’t really important to me.
 I knew it wasn’t real but at the same time I didn’t.”